marfarma/quotes-collection/readme.txt

 Contributors: SriniG
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=HDWT2K8TXXHUN
-Tags: quotes collection, quotes, quotations, random quote, sidebar, widget, ajax Requires at least: 2.2
+Tags: quotes collection, quotes, quotations, random quote, sidebar, widget, ajax Requires at least: 2.8
-Tested up to: 3.1 beta1
+Tested up to: 3.2-RC3
 Stable tag: trunk

 Quotes Collection plugin with Ajax powered Random Quote sidebar widget helps you collect and display your favourite quotes on your WordPress blog.

 == Description ==

 Quotes Collection plugin with Ajax powered Random Quote sidebar widget helps you collect, manage and display your favourite quotations on your WordPress blog.
-All quotes or a set of quotes can also be displayed on a page using a `[quote]` shortcode.
+All quotes or a set of quotes can also be displayed on a page using a `[quotcoll]` shortcode.

 Features and notes: